cmendible/cmendible.github.io/_posts/2010-05-06-nhibernate-linq-issue-when-a-query-is-executed-having-the-same-alias-but-with-different-associations-paths.md

 date: 2010-05-06T14:08:00+00:00
 author: Carlos Mendible
 layout: post
+description: NHibernate.Linq Issue when a query is executed having the same alias but with different associations paths
 categories:
   - dotNet
-tags:
-  - Linq
-  - NHibernate
+tags: Linq NHibernate
 ---
 When running a query like the following: